ufoscout/properlty/README.md

     // get an Enum
     val anEnum = properlty.getEnum<NeedSomebodyToLoveEnum>("key")

+    // get a Long
+    val aLong = properlty.getLong("key")

+    // get a Long or default value val anotherLong = properlty.getLong("key", 10L)

+    // get a BigDecimal
+    val aBigDecimal = properlty.getBigDecimal("key")

-    // get a BigDecimal by applying a transformation function to the returned String value val aBigDecimal = properlty["key", { BigDecimal(it) }]
+    // or get a BigDecimal by applying a transformation function to the returned String value val anotherBigDecimal = properlty["key", { BigDecimal(it) }]

     // get a list of BigDecimal.
 The property value is split in tokens using the default list
     // separator (a comma) then the transformation function is applied to each token